 - 5.4.1 Where an employee, other than an employee who routinely undertakes work set out in the Teacher Aide Work Matrix Table, whether designated as a Teacher Aide or not, is required to clean up a student soiled with vomit, excreta, urine or blood (other than blood associated with minor cuts and abrasions and minor nose bleeds) in the course of her/his duties, she/he shall be paid an allowance of \$3.85 per day or part thereof.
-From 13 July 2022 the allowance will be \$4.95 per day or part thereof. - 5.4.2 Where an employee is required to clean up a student soiled with other forms of body fluids, the allowance shall be payable at the employer's discretion. - 5.4.3 This allowance shall be payable for no more than one attendance to such duties per day. - 5.4.4 Where an employee who routinely undertakes work set out in the Teacher Aide Work Matrix Table, whether designated as a Teacher Aide or not, is required to provide personal care by cleaning up a student soiled with vomit, excreta, urine or blood (other than blood associated with minor cuts and abrasions and minor nose bleeds), the employee shall be paid one of the following two allowances: - (a) where the personal care is required as part of the employee's ongoing responsibilities and occurs at least once per day or five times in any week, the employee shall be paid an hourly allowance at the rate of 10% of step 5 of Grade B-C. - (b) where the personal care is required in the course of the employee's duties on an occasional or one-off basis, the employee shall be paid an allowance of \$4.95 per incident to a maximum payable of once per day. - 5.4.5 No employee will receive more than one Tiaki allowance at any point in time. - Note: The hourly allowance in 5.4.4(a) shall be paid for all hours worked, regardless of whether cleaning of bodily fluids is actually required.
-For example, it is payable when a child requiring personal care is absent so the employee in receipt of the allowance does not have to perform this work. - Note: From 27 November 2020 the Tiaki allowance set out in clause 5.4.4(a) is set at \$2.67 per hour, increasing to \$2.76 per hour from 2 June 2022 and \$2.80 per hour from 3 June 2023.
+From 13 July 2022 the allowance will be \$4.95 per day or part thereof. - 5.4.2 Where an employee is required to clean up a student soiled with other forms of body fluids, the allowance shall be payable at the employer's discretion. - 5.4.3 This allowance shall be payable for no more than one attendance to such duties per day. - 5.4.4 Where an employee who routinely undertakes work set out in the Teacher Aide Work Matrix Table, whether designated as a Teacher Aide or not, is required to provide personal care by cleaning up a student soiled with vomit, excreta, urine or blood (other than blood associated with minor cuts and abrasions and minor nose bleeds), the employee shall be paid one of the following two allowances: - (a) where the personal care is required as part of the employee's ongoing responsibilities and occurs at least once per day or five times in any week, the employee shall be paid an hourly allowance at the rate of 10% of step 5 of Grade B-C. - (b) where the personal care is required in the course of the employee's duties on an occasional or one-off basis, the employee shall be paid an allowance of \$4.95 per incident to a maximum payable of once per day. - 5.4.5 No employee will receive more than one Tiaki allowance at any point in time.

+Note: The hourly allowance in 5.4.4(a) shall be paid for all hours worked, regardless of whether cleaning of bodily fluids is actually required.
+For example, it is payable when a child requiring personal care is absent so the employee in receipt of the allowance does not have to perform this work.

+Note: From 2 June 2022, the Tiaki allowance set out in clause 5.4.4(a) is set at \$2.76 per hour, increasing to \$2.86 from 1 December 2022 and to \$2.96 from 1 December 2023.